🧢 Beautiful ✨ Detailed πŸ’ Adorable

 This is how they look like when sewing completed.
 Make sure all the half loops of the last round remains unworked, both top and bottom of the head.

 Position the head two pieces together, and pin them together so that the top portion slightly overhangs the bottom portion.
-I use stitch markers here, but you can use sewing pins if you prefer.
+Use stitch markers or sewing pins to hold.

 Using the head color scrap yarn, sew the top and bottom of the head together along the back of the head with 12 sts equally from the center.

-Sew them together with picking up unworked half loops.
+Sew them together picking up unworked half loops.

 Sew the beginning and end of the stitch securely to strengthen.